ChalmersGU-data-structure-courses/OpenDSA/RST/en/List/ListArray.rst

 Appending elements at the tail of an array-based list is super-fast.

-.. inlineav:: CGUStaticArrayListAppendCON ss
+.. inlineav:: StaticArrayList-Append-CON ss
    :long_name: Static Array-based List Append Slideshow
-   :links: AV/ChalmersGU/CGUStyles.css
+   :links: AV/ChalmersGU/CGU-Styles.css
-   :scripts: AV/ChalmersGU/CGUStaticArrayListAppendCON.js
+   :scripts: AV/ChalmersGU/StaticArrayList-Append-CON.js
    :output: show

 However, adding an element at the head of the list requires shifting all existing elements in the array by one position toward the tail.

-.. inlineav:: CGUStaticArrayListAddCON ss
+.. inlineav:: StaticArrayList-Add-CON ss
    :long_name: Static Array-based List Insertion Slideshow
-   :links: AV/ChalmersGU/CGUStyles.css
+   :links: AV/ChalmersGU/CGU-Styles.css
-   :scripts: AV/ChalmersGU/CGUStaticArrayListAddCON.js
+   :scripts: AV/ChalmersGU/StaticArrayList-Add-CON.js
    :output: show

 Therefore, if we want to add an element at position :math:`i`, then